-As of December 31, 2018 and 2017, we maintained or increased our valuation allowance for deferred tax assets in the following table (in millions), as we believe the "more likely than not" criterion for recognition and realization purposes, as defined in Topic 740, cannot be met.
-The U.S. valuation allowance increased due to the carryover of foreign tax credits that we do not anticipate to utilize in future years.
+As of December 31, 2019 and 2018, we adjusted our valuation allowance for deferred tax assets in the following table (in millions), as we believe the "more likely than not" criterion for recognition and realization purposes, as defined in Topic 740, cannot be met.
+The U.S. valuation allowance decreased due to the utilization of net operating losses in the current year.